xdf-modules/pyxdf/README.md

 * `print_metadata` will enable a DEBUG logger to log read messages, then it will print basic metadata for each found stream.
     * `python -m pyxdf.cli.print_metadata -f=/path/to/my.xdf`
-* `playback_lsl` will open an XDF file then replay its data in an infinite loop, but using current timestamps.
+* `playback_lsl` will open an XDF file, then replay its data in an infinite loop, but using current timestamps.
 This is useful for prototyping online processing.
-    * `python -m pyxdf.cli.playback_lsl /path/to/my.xdf`
+    * `python -m pyxdf.cli.playback_lsl /path/to/my.xdf --loop`

 ## Installation